-The project is the construction, use, and maintenance of a 4-story, 43-foot and 11⁄2-inch tall permanent supportive housing project with 64 dwelling units.
-The project will be 100 percent affordable, exclusive of one market-rate manager's unit, and will provide 15 Very Low Income and 48 Low Income units.
-As provided in Exhibit "A", the project will have a total floor area of 55,179 square feet and Floor Area Ratio ("FAR") of 2.7:1.
-No parking spaces are proposed.
-The project will provide 51 long-term and 5 short-term bicycle parking spaces.
+The proposed project is the construction, use, and maintenance of a 7-story, 80-foot tall residential building comprised of 87 dwelling units.
+The project will be 100% affordable, and will provide 87 Low Income units.
+As provided in Exhibit A, the project will not provide parking spaces and will provide 73 bicycle parking spaces.
+The project will be 48,070 square feet in floor area with a Floor Area Ratio ("FAR") of 3.8:1.